What to Expect at Your First Appointment?

 Unlike Eastern medicine, dry needling is a part of the practice of Western medicine, which is what is practiced in the U.S. Western medicine relies on treatments that can be proven by experiments to work over and over again, always with the same outcomes.
 Dry needling has undergone critical research for many years, which has proven its excellent results.

-The primary goal of dry needling is to “calm down” supersensitive structures, restore/improve motion and functional mobility, and possibly create a healing response in the tissue.
-Dry needling is a highly effective treatment, and unequaled in identifying and eliminating these referring or “hidden” sources of neuromuscular disorder.
+The primary goal of dry needling is to “calm down” supersensitive structures, restore/improve motion and functional mobility, and create a healing response in the tissue.
+Dry needling is a highly effective treatment, and is unequaled in identifying and eliminating these referring or “hidden” sources of pain.